 Introducing your herder to the herd

 Start the introduction process slowly to avoid aggression from your dog.
-If your dog seems anxious, take a break and reintroduce the chickens after he has calmed down.
+If your dog seems anxious, take a break and reintroduce the chickens after he or she has calmed down.
 Repeating this process will lessen the chance of your dog becoming overexcited around your backyard fowl in the future.

 Don’t let the herder hurt the herd

-After you’ve introduced your dog to your chickens and have started training him to herd real animals, watch your dog’s body language.
+After you’ve introduced your dog to your chickens and have started training him or her to herd real animals, watch your dog’s body language.
 It will be clear if your dog is capable of and ready for this task.

 All in a day’s work

 It takes time and commitment to train a dog to herd animals, but once this process is completed, your herding dog can be a very helpful resource for you and your backyard farm.
-By honing his herding skills, you’ll soon find that your dog will be ready to help you raise your chickens.
+By honing his or her herding skills, you’ll soon find that your dog will be ready to help you raise your chickens.